Basis of preparation

 The Company records stock-based compensation related to employee stock options granted using the estimated fair value of the options at the date of grant.
 The estimated fair value is expensed as employee benefits over the period in which employees unconditionally become entitled to the award.
 The amount recognized as an expense is adjusted to reflect the number of awards for which the related service conditions are expected to be met, such that the amount ultimately recognized as an expense is based on the number of awards that do meet the related services at the vesting date.
 The corresponding charge is to contributed surplus which is converted to share capital upon exercise.
 Any consideration received by the Company in connection with the exercise of stock options is credited to share capital.

-For periods prior to January 1, 2019 the Company recognized operating lease payments in the consolidated statement of operations and comprehensive loss on a straight-line basis over the term of the lease.
+Operating lease payments are recognized in the consolidated statements of operations and comprehensive loss on a straight-line basis over the term of the lease.